 Learn about Underdog Day

-Established by Peter Moeller in 1976, Underdog Day is the time to honour all of life’s unrecognised hard-workers.
+Established by Peter Moeller in 1976, Underdog Day is the time to honor all of life’s unrecognized hard-workers.

 Nowadays, the underdog character has become quite popular in pop culture, from Forrest Gump to The Karate Kid.
 Famous unlikely winners, such as Britain’s Got Talent’s Susan Boyle or Paul Potts have also been especially liked for their underdog status.

 In fiction, some famous underdog winners include characters like Rocky Balboa or William Wallace in Braveheart–despite the rather thin or simply unlikely plots of both of these movies, they have both become cult classics, proving the status of the underdog character.

 In fact, mankind has always rooted for the underdog.
 Perhaps there is something central to the human experience that means we all feel a bit like our lives consist of collecting the sawdust of life, and so we dream about the prospect of one day emerging from this filthy, splintery mess victorious.

 It would seem that people find it much easier to identify with the imperfect underdogs whose accomplishments often go unnoticed than the heroes everyone talks about and revers.
 It is hard to identify with the perfect, infallible characters who always know exactly what they’re doing and make no mistakes, the simple reason for this being that that’s not what reality looks like.

 Nobody is perfect, so seeing people being presented as such can actually make us dislike them.
 And the truth is that a lot of those heroes would not be who they are, and would not have achieved what they’ achieved if it wasn’t for their humble sidekicks, the underdogs.
 Imagine Batman without Robin or Sherlock Holmes without Watson.
 Not quite the same, right?